coral-streaming/coral/docs/Actors-JsonActor.md

 -->

 # JsonActor
-The `JsonActor` (JSON transformation actor) is a [Coral Actor](/coral/docs/Overview-Actors.html) that can transform an input JSON according to a supplied template.
+The `JsonActor` (JSON transformation actor) is a [Coral Actor](/coral/docs/Overview-Actors.html) that can transform an input JSON object into an output JSON object according to a supplied template.

 ## Creating a JsonActor
-The creation JSON of the JsonActor (see [Coral Actor](/coral/docs/Overview-Actors.html)) has `"type": "json"`.
-The `params` value is a JSON with the following field:
+The JsonActor has `"type": "json"`.
+The `params` value is a JSON object with the following field:

 field  | type | required | description
 :----- | :---- | :--- | :------------